 Wow.
 Has it really been a year since I went on sabbatical from management consulting?
-Twelve months without a project, it seems like a good time to reflect on what I learned during my year of travel and debauchery.
+After twelve months without a project, it seems like a good time to reflect on what I learned during my year of travel and debauchery.

 What a year it was!
 I learned that the world is indeed a beautiful place, full of history and wonders, all set across the tapestry of our shared human values.
 Patrick and I attended the Women’s march in Washington DC, walked the Roman Forum in a state of awe, learned how to relax on the southern coast of Spain, and expanded our knowledge of the world in South America.
 I’m profoundly grateful for my travels, and for a year of unbroken time with my husband.
 He is, after all, my favorite person. 😊